A Cisco Router on a Residential Connection

-Notes from the time I replaced a dead Ubiquiti EdgeRouter X at home with a spare Cisco 2800 Series router and a Cisco Catalyst 2960 PoE switch.
+The Ubiquiti EdgeRouter X at home died, and I had a spare Cisco 2800 Series router and a Catalyst 2960 PoE switch sitting around.
 Back to the late 2000s enterprise feel, with a very much not-silent fan.

-Passwords below are shown as placeholders.
+Passwords below are placeholders.
 Replace with your own.

 no ip domain lookup